 Praise the LORD!

 a.
-The heaven, even the heavens, are the LORD’s: The psalmist recognized God’s authority as Creator over both heaven and earth (verse 15).
+The heaven, even the heavens, are the LORD’s: The psalmist recognized God’s authority as Creator over both heaven and earth (Psalm 115:15).
 Here he acknowledged God’s continuing dominion over the heavens, probably in all three senses (the blue sky, the starry sky, and the heaven where God dwells).

 b.
 The earth He has given to the children of men: Though God has authority over earth as the Creator, He has given a significant dominion on the earth to the children of men.
 The psalmist must have had in mind God’s grant to Adam (and his descendants) of dominion over the earth (Genesis 1:26-30).